- Home /

 If you or the business don’t want to accept what we’ve said, you can ask for your case to be referred to an ombudsman.

-The ombudsman will then look at all the details of your complaint afresh, and make a final decision.
+The ombudsman will then look at all the details of your complaint afresh.
 As part of this process the ombudsman may decide to issue a provisional decision which will set out the decision he/she is minded to make on your case.
-The ombudsman will then ask both parties to make any final representations which he/she will consider before issuing a final decision on your case.
+This will usually be because the ombudsman is thinking of reaching a different outcome or using different reasoning from the initial findings.

 If you don't want to accept the ombudsman's decision, you don't have to.
 But it does mean our involvement has come to an end and the business doesn't need to do anything.
 You may still be able to take legal action against the business, but we won't be involved in this.